nova-collective/agora/README.md

 ### 3. The Public Authority / Admin creates the DEC for the Voter and register the DEC into the DECs REgistry
 [TO DO]

-### 4. The Public Authority / Admin creates the a Country Election
+### 4. The Public Authority / Admin creates a Municipality Election
 At this point we have the EOA credentials and the DEC for our voters, and the DECs are registered on the DECs Registry.
+It's time to create an election: as an example we implemented a smart contract for a municipality election, that elects the major and the council.

-It's time to create an election, passing the registration timestamps (configured in the ignition config file):
+The smart contract is deployed passing the registration timestamps (configured in the ignition config file):

-`npm run deploy-contract ignition/CountryElection localhost`
+`npm run deploy-contract ignition/MunicipalityElection localhost`

 note: the "registration" timestamps defined here are not related to the DEC registration on the Registry smart contract.